Mgamea/Mgamea/README.md

 skills easily by taking online courses.
 Furthermore, I am tri-lingual with an excellent communication skills in a multicultural environment .
 I have dedicated some of my time in volunteering activities teaching languages to children in various cities across the wolrd such as Paris, Cairo, and Casablanca.
 Here's a bit more about me:

-- 🌐 Tri-lingual: Fluent in French, English, and Arabic.
+- 🌐 Tri-lingual: Fluent in English, French and Arabic.
 - 💼 Currently studying Information Technology at the University of Saint-Boniface, Winnipeg.
 - 🌟 Fast learner: I love acquiring new skills through online courses.
-- 🌍 I have a passion for teaching languages as a volunteer in differents cities like Paris, Cairo, and Casablanca.
+- 🌍 I have a passion for teaching as a volunteer in differents cities like Paris, Cairo, Casablanca and Winnipeg

 ## Experience

 ### Technician Assistant - Université de St-Boniface - Winnipeg
 - Installation and maintenance of equipment in classrooms and for staff, including workstations, laptops, projectors, and printers.
-- August 2023 - present
+- August 2022 - present

 ### Group Tutor - St-Boniface University - Winnipeg
 - Assisted students in the SI1010 course, simplifying Microsoft Office tools and features.
 - March 2023 – April 2023

-### Technician Assistant - Université de St-Boniface - Winnipeg
-- Installation and maintenance of equipment in classrooms and for staff, including workstations, laptops, projectors, and printers.
-- August 2022 - May 2023

 ### System and Network Administrator - Telemarketing PLUS - Casablanca, Morocco
 - Oversaw CRM delegations in the cloud, performed remote assistance, and managed attributes.